jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

     (i) subsection (2) relating to the assets of the unit trust that are shares (the held shares) being held by the unit trust at the end of the trust's accounting year (the trust's year) ending in the person's income year and having then a market value greater than or equal to the cost of the share for the unit trust:
     (ii) subsection (4) relating to the distributions by the unit trust during the trust's year.
-Requirements for unit trust's assets that are shares (2) A unit trust meets the requirements of this subsection if the total market value of the held shares exceeds the total cost of the held shares by an amount that is less than or equal to 3 times the amount calculated using the formula— disposal proceeds - share costs.
+Requirements for unit trust's assets that are shares (2) A unit trust meets the requirements of this subsection if the total market value of the held shares exceeds the total cost of the held shares by an amount that is less than or equal to 3 times the amount calculated using the formula—disposal proceeds - share costs.
 Definition of items in formula
 (3) In the formula in subsection (2),—
   (a) disposal proceeds is the total proceeds derived by the unit trust during the year from disposals of shares during the year:
   (b) share costs is the total cost of the shares involved in the disposals referred to in paragraph (a).
 Requirements for unit trust's distributions
-(4) A unit trust meets the requirements of this subsection if the total amount of distributions by the unit trust during the trust's year is equal to or more than the amount calculated using the formula— 0.7× (closing - opening - contributions).0.3
+(4) A unit trust meets the requirements of this subsection if the total amount of distributions by the unit trust during the trust's year is equal to or more than the amount calculated using the formula—0.7× (closing - opening - contributions).0.3
 Definition of items in formula
 (5) In the formula in subsection (4),—
   (a) closing is the amount by which, at the end of the trust's year, the market value of the unit trust's assets exceeds the market value of the unit trust's liabilities: